automerge/MeetingNotes/MeetingNotes/Documentation.docc/AppWalkthrough.md

 })
 ```

-MeetingNotes includes both a heuristic for automatically connecting when running on iOS and integration with a [NWBrowser.Result](https://developer.apple.com/documentation/network/nwbrowser/result), through a SwiftUI control, to establish a new connection.
+MeetingNotes automatically connects to a new peer listed within [NWBrowser.Result](https://developer.apple.com/documentation/network/nwbrowser/result) when running on iOS.
+The view that shows these results also provides a button to establish a connection manually.
-The heuristic for an auto-connect waits for a random period of time before establishing an automatic connection.
+The auto-connect waits for a short, random period of time before establishing an automatic connection.

 #### Network Listener

-To accept a connection the coordinator activates a bonjour listener for the document being shared.
+To accept a connection, the coordinator activates a bonjour listener for the document being shared.
-Within MeetingNotes, the listener is configured with the sync network, the `NWTxtRecord` that describes the document to another browser, and network parameters to configure TCP and TLS.
+Within MeetingNotes, the listener is configured with the sync protocol, a `NWTxtRecord` that describes the document, and network parameters to configure TCP and TLS.
-MeetingNotes uses the document identifier as a pre-shared TLS secret, which both enables encryption and constraints sync connections to other instances that are also using this same convention.
+MeetingNotes uses the document identifier as a pre-shared TLS secret, which both enables encryption and constraints sync connections to other instances that use this same convention.

 > Warning: Using a pre-shared secret is _not_ a recommended security practice, and this example makes no attestations of being a secure means of encrypting the communications.